-Like with most professions, the majority of the skills required are learnt while ‘on the job’ – that’s especially true for landlords, since this isn’t Star Trek and we don’t have virtual landlord simulators at our disposal.
+Like with most professions and job roles, the majority of the useful and practical skills required are learnt while ‘on the job’ – that’s especially true for landlords.
 So what’s a brother to do but learn on the job?

 Over the years I’ve lost lump sums of money because I didn’t spot damages my tenants were liable for until it was too late, which consequently meant the cash had to be pried out of my manicured hands.
 There was no one to blame besides from my own inexperience.
 In most cases, I failed to check specific areas of the property, which later on come back to haunt me with a financial consequence.
 In order to refrain myself from falling victim to the same problems, I developed a checklist, which covers areas to check when a tenant vacates.

-My checklist of areas to check when tenants vacate
+My ‘End of tenancy’ checklist for when tenants vacate

 - Drains– run the taps from all water outlets in the house for several minutes to ensure there are no overspills from the drains.
 It’s also worth removing the drain covers and ensuring there are no obvious and visible blockages.